postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables-list.md

 The following is a list of dynamic variables whose values are randomly generated during the request/collection run.

+> Dynamic variables can't be used in pre-request or test scripts.

 ### Common

 | **Variable Name**         | **Description**                               | **Examples**                               |